Help is here: Set aside time for these activities to ignite your child’s interest in learning mother tongue language

 Explore a virtual gallery with over 40 exhibits

-This year’s MTLS will be transformed into a virtual display with a total of 42 informative exhibits from participating pre-schools, schools, community partners as well as the Ministry of Education (MOE).
+This year’s MTLS takes the form of a virtual display with a total of 42 informative exhibits from participating pre-schools, schools, community partners as well as the Ministry of Education (MOE).

 The digital exhibition will showcase some innovative approaches that are being implemented by educators to provide a more immersive learning experience.